zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/custom-dashboards/custom-dashboards.md

 * ![line](./images/line-chart.jpg " ") A line chart is a two-dimensional chart that is represented by a series of data points connected with a straight line.
 Line charts are most often used to visualize data that changes over time.
 The X-axis values are computed based on the values of a dimension you select.
 The Y-axis values are computed based on values of a measure you select, aggregated using a function you select (such as average, sum, count, or standard deviation).
 *  ![scatter](./images/scatter-chart.jpg " ")  A scatter chart shows a single point for each point of data in a series without connecting them, showing patterns across hundreds of instances.
 The X-axis represents one measure, and the Y-axis represents another measure you select.
 Each point in the scatter chart is a combination of color and shape that represents a unique value of a dimension you select. <br />

-What to see more about the chart type, click [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/create-custom-dashboards.html).

 First practice the steps to familiarize yourself with the commands and then do the Labs.